 Our kids truly don’t need anything at this point; however, there are a few things that could qualify.
 It is also important for us to nurture the interests of our children, so sometimes “needs” can take a different form in the gifts we are giving our kids for Christmas.
 You can check out our past posts above to see what kinds of things we have given.

-This is perhaps the most difficult area to buy for, but it is an area that we want to foster with what we are giving our kids for Christmas.
-Sometimes it involves more applicable items like devotionals or a new age-appropriate Bible.
+This is perhaps the most difficult area to buy for, but it is an area that we want to foster.
+Sometimes it involves more practical items, like devotionals or a new age-appropriate Bible.
 Other times it involves something more whimsical that can still have a little lesson to go with it.

-The tween/teen years are upon us, and we know this is a delicate yet important stage in our oldest daughter’s development.
-We want her to grow in her relationship with God and understand who He says she is.
+The tween/teen years are upon us, and we know this is a delicate yet important stage in our daughters’ development.
+We want them to grow in their relationship with God and understand who He says they are.

 For more spiritual gift ideas for your little ones, check out our post on 65+ gift ideas to foster spiritual growth.

 This year, we are getting our dog a subscription box as well.
-I am not an animal person, but I love our labradoodle, and I think that she will really like this BarkBox.
-It is filled with toys and treats that are your pet is sure to enjoy!
+I love our labradoodle, and I think that she will really like this BarkBox.
+It is filled with toys and treats that any pet is sure to enjoy!

 In addition to the 3 gifts we are giving our kids for Christmas, we also stuff their stockings with smaller non-junk stocking stuffer items.
-This year, this will include fun socks, scrunchy scarf hair ties, non-toxic fingernail polish, a box of band-aids, Lexie lip balm, FRF bath bombs, candy, bubble bath, and other items from this list.
+This year, this will include natural deodorant (Target buy 3 get $5 card), eos lip balms,fun socks, hair clips, non-toxic fingernail polisha box of bandaids, FRF bath bombs, candy, bubble bath, and other items from this list.

 This year we are also thinking about finding a gift that the family could enjoy together.
-We haven’t made up our minds yet, but are thinking something like an idea box, board game, book series, TV/movie series, Amazon Prime Video, or other activity that we would all like to do.
+We haven’t made up our minds yet, but are thinking something like an idea box, board game, book series, TV/movie series, Amazon Prime video, or other activity that we could all like to do.

 If you need more ideas, check out some of the gift lists in our Ultimate Gift Guide.